andrewluetgers/ops/README.md

 State Based Routing

 Given an app with state in an object this will let you call various functions based on what the state changes happen to be.
-Furthermore it allows you to describe thes conditions in a declarative manner.
+Furthermore it allows you to describe these conditions in a declarative manner.

 First you need some app with some state.